 This document contains the proposed text for the Project Approval Request (PAR) and Five Criteria (5C) of the OmniRAN Executive Committee Study Group.

-This revision is aimed for the submission to the IEEE 802 Executive Committee for consideration in the November 2013 plenary session.
+This revision is aimed for the submission to the IEEE 802 Executive Committee for approval in the November 2013 EC closing plenary session.

 PAR content